 - Sign up for a Respirator - Initial Certification class by calling EH&S at (515) 294-5359.

 - Respirator – Initial Certification class will include training and individual fit testing.
 All respirator models available at Central Stores are available for fitting at EH&S. At the successful completion of the class, EH&S will issue a Respirator Prescription, listing respirator type, size and cartridge type.

 - Present the Respirator Prescription and a Central Stores requisition at Central Stores (192 General Services Bldg) to purchase a respirator.

 Continued required use of a respirator will require you to attend Respirator Recertification class annually.
 EH&S will notify program participants of their recertification due date.
-Call EH&S to sign up for Respirator Recertification.
+Sign up for Respirator Recertification.